kingrm12/Employees/README.md

 depending on your platform.

 ## Running the Tests
-The project includes some tests, but the coverage is not exhaustive.
-There are tests for one of the models, one of the services, and none of the controllers.
-If necessary, full test coverage can be illustrated.

 Again depending on your platform you can execute the test suite through gradle tasks.
 Either:
 `gradlew :test` or `./gradlew :test`